Aleksiberg/qa-portfolio/test-cases/login-test-cases.md

 4. Click "Login" button

 ## Expected result
-An error message is displayed indicating that username and password are required
+Error message is displayed indicating that the password field is required

-# Test Case 4: Login with empty password
+# Test Case 4: Login with empty password fields

 ## Preconditions
 User is on the login page